Alana Wilson - June / July - 2023 - Australia

 Alana Wilson

 Whenever I receive an email from an artist who lives in the antipodes my heart skips a beat.
-This was the case with Alana Wilson who lives in Sydney, Australia.
+This was the case with Alana Wilson (New Zeland 1989) who lives in Sydney, Australia.
 Her first email requesting information to attend the electro-etching residency-workshop was in August 2022.
 Alana discovered this workshop in Gran Canaria through an artist she knew, Jack Lanagan Dunbar, who had an exhibition in Sydney with the works he produced during his stay in this workshop in 2019.

 Alana Wilson is a multidisciplinary artist whose creations include photography, ceramics, sculpture and etching.
 Through these mediums, she creates a corpus that connects historical, human, natural, and observational threads.
 She is an artist who has exhibited in different countries.
 It seems that she likes islands, as she has exhibited in Japan and undertaken residencies in Mallorca and now in Gran Canaria.